winitzki/scall/tutorial/programming_dhall.md

       in True
 ```

-This code will _fail to typecheck_ because, within the definition of `compareTextValues`, the normal forms of the function parameters `a` and `b` are just the symbols `a` and `b`, and these two symbols are not equal.
+This code will _fail to typecheck_ because, within the definition of `compareTextValues`, the normal forms of the function parameters `a` and `b` are just the symbols `a` and `b`, and those two symbols are not equal.

-The `assert` keyword is often used for unit tests.
+The `assert` keyword is often used to implement unit tests.
 In that case, we do not need to keep the values of the equality type.
 We just need to verify that the equality type is not void.
 So, we may write unit tests like this: